Tysride/DigitalJanitors/README.md

             Causes fail state when filled
 # Clock
-    Let's the player have a little clock in the bottom right changes time through the level
+    Let's the player have a little clock in the bottom right Changes time through the level